-In Delaware, online casinos generated just over $250,000 over the first seven weeks, increases of about 8 percent month-over-month despite technical problems which plagued online gambling sites over the first few weeks.
-How much of an impact online gambling had in Nevada in 2013 is unclear.
-The state’s 2013 report shows only combined live and online gambling revenue which amounted to just under $153,000,000.
+In Delaware, online casinos generated just over $250,000 over the first seven weeks, increases of about 8 percent month-over-month despite technical problems which plagued gambling websites over the first few weeks.
+How much of an impact it had in Nevada in 2013 is unclear.
+The state’s 2013 report shows only combined live and e-gambling revenue which amounted to just under $153,000,000.

 First Things First: Obtain an Online Gambling Merchant Account

-Those who are considering opening an online gambling website need prioritize.
+Those who are considering opening an internet gambling website need prioritize.
 And first on the to-do list is to obtain an online casino merchant account that can process credit and debit cards.
-Online Gambling has long been legal in other countries, and there are credit card processors here in the U.S. who have extensive experience in working alongside online gambling merchants.
+Gambling online has long been legal in other countries, and there are credit card processors here in the U.S. who have extensive experience in working alongside gambling merchants.

 Massachusetts Could be the Fourth State